-Consistent with Section 1-84 of the Connecticut General Statutes and the Stat Commission's requirement in Advisory Opinion 2001-7, WCSU requires that all published works as required or recommended readings in a course not profit I faculty utilizing their own Having chosen to use my own publication (enter title of text): As (author, editor, or contributor) in my course (enter course title): I will donate all royalties from the sale of my work to my WCSU students to (designate fund): Faculty Signature: Date: A completed copy of this form shall be sent to the Vice President for Acader nic Affairs.
-Every semester the Vice President for Academic Affairs shall instruct faculty to page in the Faculty Handbook on which the above appears. o refer to the appropriate
+Consistent with Section 1-84 of the Connecticut General Statutes and the State of Connecticut Ethics Commission's requirement in Advisory Opinion 2001-7, WCSU requires that all faculty utilizing their own published works as required or recommended readings in a course not profit from that use.
+Having chosen to use my own publication (enter title of text): As (author, editor, or contributor) in my course (enter course title): will donate all royalties from the sale of my work to my WCSU students to (designate fund): Faculty Signature: Date: A completed copy of this form shall be sent to the Vice President for Academic Affairs.
+Every semester the Vice President for Academic Affairs shall instruct faculty to refer to the appropriate page in the Faculty Handbook on which the above appears.